withanage/OMP_KNV_Plugin/README.md

 ### XML

-XML (Extensible Markup Language) is a text-based data format for exchanging hierarchically structured information.
+[XML](https://en.wikipedia.org/wiki/XML) (Extensible Markup Language) is a text-based data format for exchanging hierarchically structured information.
 The main advantages of XML are easy-readability, simplicity of the syntax and easy adaptability with standardised processing models.

 ### ONIX

-ONIX (Online Information Exchange) is an XML-based data format found by  EDItEUR, an  international organization coordinating development of the standards in e-commerce.
-ONIX data format is used to exchange bibliographic and product information among publishers, booksellers, libraries and other stakeholders in the book trade.
+[ONIX](http://home.bic-media.com/index.php/onix-2-1) (Online Information Exchange) is an XML-based data format found by  [EDItEUR](http://www.editeur.org/83/Overview/), an  international organization coordinating development of the standards in e-commerce.
+ONIX data format is used to exchange bibliographic and product information among publishers, booksellers (e.g. [Amazon.com, Inc.](http://www.amazon.com/books-used-books-textbooks/b?ie=UTF8&node=283155)), libraries and other stakeholders in the book trade.

 ### web2py

-The open source framwork web2py, written in the Python programming language, is used for the development of database-based software.
+The open source framework [web2py](http://web2py.com/books/default/chapter/29/01/introduction), written in the Python programming language, is used for the development of database-based software.
 The Python framework web2py includes all the components which are needed to build fully functional web applications.

 ### Markdown

-Markdown is a simplified and easy readable markup language.
+[Markdown](https://guides.github.com/features/mastering-markdown/) is a simplified and easy readable markup language.
 Texts written in Markdown language can be automatically converted into other text formats such as PDF, HTML and MS-Word.

 ## User Manual